xrivendell7/Pwndocker/README.md

 ```

 ### Others
-If you have some new tools need to add in the pwndocker, please submit issue, thanks.
+If you really have some new and useful tools need to add in the pwndocker, please submit issue, thanks.